Kanchanjunga South Base Camp

-We will meet your arrival flight at the Kathmandu International Airport and transfer you to your hotel.
+We will pick you up at the Tribhuvan International Airport and transfer you to your hotel.
 You will have time to rest or enjoy strolling around on your own to see some of the local sights.
-Your ITrekEverest representative will provide you with an initial briefing bout your itinerary and answer any questions you might have.
+Your iTrek Nepal representative will provide you with an initial briefing about your itinerary and answer any questions you might have.

 Trek Preparations and Sightseeing in Kathmandu Valley

-While your trekking permits are finalized you can enjoy a half day sightseeing around Bhaktapur/Kathmandu.
-Your guide will escort you on a tour of Buddhist and Hindu temples and shrines that reflect ancient local traditions.
-There may also be time for shopping or to explore the city’s many other places of interest on your own or take a rest.
-In the evening you will have a trek briefing and enjoy a traditional Nepali welcome dinner with your trek guide.
-Overnight in Bhaktapur or Kathmandu.
+While your trekking permits are finalized, you can enjoy a half day of sightseeing around Bhaktapur and Kathmandu.
+You will do sightseeing at Buddhist and Hindu temples and shrines that reflect ancient local traditions.
+There may also be time for shopping, to explore the city’s many other places of interest on your own, or to take a rest.
+In the evening, you will have a trek briefing and enjoy a traditional Nepali welcome dinner with your trek guide.
+Overnight in Bhaktapur or Kathmandu

 Kathmandu To Soti Khola (730m)

-An early departure from Kathmandu travelling by road via the Prithvi highway After a few hours before Malekhu we turn north taking the single track road for Dhading Besi and beyond to Arughat and Soti Khola- the last few hours on a dusty road.
-Because of the roughness of this road we recommend a private 4WD rather than local bus.
-You will also have the option of walking from Arughat to Soti Khola walking along a flat road while scenery of rice fields, waterfalls and greenery unfolds as you pass through villages along the way.
+Before reaching Malekhu, we will turn north, taking the single track road to Dhading Besi and beyond to Arughat and Soti Khola—the last few hours on a dusty road.
+Because of the roughness of this road, we recommend a private 4WD rather than the local bus.
+You will also have the option of walking from Arughat to Soti Khola along a flat road while scenery of rice fields, waterfalls, and greenery unfolds as you pass through villages along the way.
 (3 – 4 hrs)

 To Machhekhola (930m)

-Soon after leaving Soti Khola the trail enters into a rougher part of the Budhi Gandaki, and goes up and down and with numerous rocky parts.
+Soon after leaving Soti Khola, the trail enters a rougher part of the Budhi Gandaki and goes up and down with numerous rocky parts.
 We’ll see larger waterfalls cascading down the opposite side of the valley.
-Some parts of the trail are particularly narrow or we must cross landslides requiring extra care, especially when mule supply convoys are on the trail.
-Tropical vegetation adds its charm, together with the thrilling suspension bridges that are regular attraction on this trek.
+Some parts of the trail are particularly narrow, or we must cross landslides, requiring extra care, especially when mule supply convoys are on the trail.
+Tropical vegetation adds its charm, along with the thrilling suspension bridges that are a regular attraction on this trek.
 Machekhola (“fish river”) is a pleasant village built on the slopes of the hill.
 (5-6 hrs.)

 To Jagat (1340m)

-We continue trekking up and down the valley walls along the western side of the Budhi Gandaki until reaching Tatopani, a tiny village of a few houses on the narrow trail between the gushing Budhi Gandaki and a tremendous cliff.
-As we pass Doban and approach Jagat the valley opens up into a broad expanse with plenty of room to walk along the river bed in most seasons.
+We will continue trekking up and down the valley walls along the western side of the Budhi Gandaki until we reach Tatopani.
+Tatopani is a tiny village of a few houses on the narrow trail between the gushing Budhi Gandaki and a tremendous cliff.
+As we pass Doban and approach Jagat, the valley opens up into a broad expanse with plenty of room to walk along the river bed in most seasons.
 Jagat is a very picturesque Gurung village with slate-paved streets.
-We’ll stop at the Manaslu Conservation Area Project (MCAP) Office here to register our trekking permits, and will be able to learn about MCAP activities in the region.
+We’ll stop at the Manaslu Conservation Area Project (MCAP) Office here to register our trekking permits and will be able to learn about MCAP activities in the region.
 (6 hrs)

 Jagat To Lok Pa (2240m)